carolmanderson/food/README.md

 # Toy NLP project based on recipe data from Epicurious found on [Kaggle](https://www.kaggle.com/hugodarwood/epirecipes)

 I trained a simple LSTM-based model to detect mentions of food in recipes as an example of Named Entity Recognition.
+Please see my blog post about this project [here](http://www.hiddenlayercake.com)

 ## Training data
 To make training data, I hand-labeled food mentions in a random subset of 300 recipes, consisting of 981 sentences, using the awesome labeling tool [Prodigy](https://prodi.gy).